tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-Part-2-:-Building-Blocks.md

 We can take example values for our purposes.
 Let N = 3 and M = 5, then we have the following vectors and matrices.

-For the input vector, we may have:
+For the input vector, which looks like the first word in language that has a vocabulary of 3 words, we may have:

 $$  \begin{bmatrix} 1 \cr 0 \cr 0 \end{bmatrix} $$